keycloakify/docs.oidc-spa.dev/features/error-management/error-handling-with-autologin.md

     // ...
     autoLogin: true
 })
-// NOTE: in autoLogin: false mode, createOidc can never throw (or it's on us)
+// In autoLogin: false, createOidc never throws.
-// In autoLogin: true it can throw but only OidcInitializationError so you can
+// In autoLogin: true, it can throw — but only OidcInitializationError —
-// safely cast here.
+// so you can safely narrow/cast here.
 .catch(error => error as OidcInitializationError);

 if( oidc instanceof Error ){

     const oidcInitializationError = oidc;

-    // This help you discriminate configuration errors
-    // and error due to the server being temporarely down. console.log(initializationError.isAuthServerLikelyDown);

-    // This is a debug message that tells you what's wrong
+    // Use this to distinguish a misconfiguration from a temporary auth-server outage.
+    // NOTE: below references should use `oidcInitializationError`. console.log(initializationError.isAuthServerLikelyDown);

-    // with your configuration and how to fix it.
+    // Developer-only diagnostic with likely cause and fix.
-    // (this is not something you want to display to the user) console.log(initializationError.message);
+    // Do not display this to end users. console.log(initializationError.message);

     alert("Our auth is down, sorry :(");

-    await Promise<never>(()=>{});
+    // Halt the app in a typed-safe way (nothing renders until you decide otherwise). await Promise<never>(()=>{});
 }
 ```